Assembling your view…

 Mumbai vs Pune in 2026: cost index 142 vs 108, rent ₹35,000 vs ₹18,000, income ₹7,20,000 vs ₹6,20,000, QoL 43 vs 53.

 Most comparisons stop at rent.
 We didn't.
-Mumbai stands out as the top-ranked city in this analysis.
-With a cost index of 142 and median income of ₹7,20,000, it offers competitive value despite costs slightly above the national median.
+Mumbai has a cost index of 142 — 49 points above the India national average of 93.
+Median income is ₹7,20,000 with rent at ₹35,000/month, putting the rent-to-income ratio at 58%.
 This combination is rare — and valuable.

-On quality of life, Pune leads with a composite score of 53/100 — reflecting its safety (62), healthcare (76), and walkability (52) metrics.
+On quality of life, Mumbai scores a composite score of 43/100 — reflecting its safety (48), healthcare (78), and walkability (68) metrics.
 Zooming out, affordability and QoL don't always move in the same direction, and India is a good example of that tension.

-The country average QoL score is 57/100.
-Mumbai leads with 43/100, reflecting its safety, healthcare access, walkability, and green space.
+The Maharashtra region of average QoL score is 48/100.
+Mumbai leads with 43/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.